NachoPeinador/The-Riemann-GUE-Hamiltonian/README.md

 ## 🚀 Reproducibility and Computational Lab

-To guarantee the transparency and robustness of the results submitted to *Physical Review Letters*, the entire physical engine is open-source.
+To guarantee the transparency and robustness of the results, the entire physical engine is open-source.

 ### Cloud Execution (Recommended)